 Within 18 months of starting trading, the company had generated more than £500,000 of sales.
-It has continued to grow and despite slow trading conditions post-Credit Crunch, turnover is now more than £1m.
-James and Nic now have three staff to help them process orders and maintain the high level of customer service that is a hallmark of their business.
+It has continued to grow and James and Nic now have staff to help them process orders and maintain the high level of customer service that is a hallmark of their business.
 They have also opened a new office in Glasgow, where Nic is based.

-"With economic conditions having been so difficult, our keen eye for attractive pricing has proved strong," says James.
-"Some big ticket and middle ticket items suffered, but our product flexibility put us in good stead.
-We're continually adding and tightening up our product ranges, running monthly offers on certain lines to attract new interest."
+"Our keen eye for attractive pricing has proved strong and our product flexibility put us in good stead.
+We're continually adding and tightening up our product ranges, running monthly offers on certain lines to attract new interest," says James.

-As the business has grown, Luna has launched two new webstores - www.lunahomestore.com and www.traderadiators.com - and the business as a whole has also started to carry more stock.
+As the business has grown, Luna has launched a second webstore - www.traderadiators.com - and the business as a whole has started to carry more stock including an exclusive range of specially designed baths to compliment their whirlpool systems, over shower bath units and corner baths.
 "The latest incarnation of SellerDeck has allowed us to monitor stock levels and track deliveries of stock from overseas," says Nic.